MingyuYang-Yale/DBiT-seq/Pre-processing/Extract-Barcode/README.md

 As shown in the result, the start position of the linker varies, appearing at positions 39, 40, and 41 in the test dataset.

-Once the linker is identified, Barcode A and Barcode B can be extracted by retrieving the 8bp sequences immediately before and after the linker.
+Once the linker position is identified, the 8bp sequences immediately before and after the linker can be extracted and compared with our barcode sequences.

 To extract the barcodes, run:
 ```